-Bell-Drummond - one of the leading black cricketers in the country - is on the cusp of the England team, having impressed for the Lions in recent summers.
+Bell-Drummond - one of the leading black cricketers in the country - impressed for the Lions in recent summers.

 And he wants to use his growing profile to give back to his local community and get more children playing cricket.

-To that end, he set up the Platform initiative last year.
+To that end, he set up the Platform initiative in 2017.

 Bell-Drummond and his team visit primary schools in North Lewisham and introduce the sport into the curriculum, as well as putting on after-school sessions in Deptford Park.

 "We target younger kids because we feel at 13 or 14 they are set in their ways, they're in school with GCSEs coming up, and so cricket would probably be a pointless distraction," he says.

 "So we work with year four pupils and teach them the game - no real technique, just the basics and to have fun."

 'With black communities it's about participation'

 In May 2018, the England and Wales Cricket Board launched a new strategy to engage more people of South Asian origin in playing, supporting and getting involved in cricket.